The Fast Evolving, Tremendous and Blue Superoutburst in ASASSN-21au Reveals a Dichotomy in the Outbursts of Long-period AM CVns: Results

 where $\alpha \sim 0.2$ is the Shakura-Sunyaev parameter in the hot state, $\dot M_{16}$ is the mass accretion rate in $10^{16}$~g~s$^{-1}$ units, $M_1$ the primary mass in solar units and $r_{10}$ is the outer disk radius in 10$^{10}$~cm, with $r_{10} \sim 1 - 1.5$ for an orbital period close to 1~hr. $t_{\rm visc}$ is much smaller than the observed duration of the whole outburst.
 An increase of the mass-transfer due to irradiation of the secondary does increase the outburst duration, but under the DIM with enhanced mass-transfer for the systems with outbursts longer than a year one would need fine tuning to change the outbursts duration by almost two orders of magnitude.
 There are indications from ATLAS data that SDSS~1137's outburst lasted $\sim650$ days\footnote{ T. Kupfer and J. van Roestel, private communication.}.
 If the duration of SDSS~1137's outburst was in fact longer than previously reported \citep{2021RS,2021Wong}, the difference in duration with ASASSN-21au would be even more remarkable.
+Another interesting difference among these long-period AM~CVn systems is that the $U$ emission in SDSS~1137 seems to have been suppressed, as there was no evidence of an increase in that band \citep{2021RS}, while in the case of ASASSN-21au there is a clear increase in $U$ during superoutburst (Figure \ref{fig:LC}).

-In Fig. \ref{fig:relation} we compare the duration of the superoutburst of ASASSN-21au to the ones of other AM~CVns.
+In Figure \ref{fig:relation} we compare the duration of the superoutburst of ASASSN-21au to the ones of other AM~CVns.
 We have also plotted the duration of the superoutburst of ASASSN-21au when we include the period of increased brightness previous to the superoutburst.
 This figure shows that there is a clear dichotomy in the outburst duration of long-period AM~CVns.
 Based on the behavior of ASASSN-21au up to day $JD*=349$, and the similarities with SDSS~0807 and SDSS~1137, it seems that the mechanism that caused the brightness increases in ASASSN-21au favors an enhanced mass-transfer scenario as well.
 However, the subsequent development of a DIM outburst in ASASSN-21au contrasts with the outburst evolution of SDSS~0807 and SDSS~1137.
-We stress that inclination effects do not explain such dichotomy given that eclipsing AM~CVns (ZTFJ0407-00, YZ~LMi, PTF1J1919+4815, Gaia14aae) show blue, short duration and large amplitude superoutbursts \citep[e.g.][]{2021vanRoestel_eclipsing,DuffyTESSKLDRA2021, 2015campbell}.\looseness=-10
+We stress that inclination effects do not explain such dichotomy given that eclipsing AM~CVns (ZTFJ0407-00, YZ~LMi, PTF1J1919+4815, Gaia14aae) show blue superoutbursts of short duration and large amplitude \citep[e.g.][]{2021vanRoestel_eclipsing,DuffyTESSKLDRA2021, 2015campbell}.\looseness=-10